Erectile Dysfunction Treatment in Dallas & Plano, TX

 Surgery (Penile Implants)

 If the above treatments are unsuccessful in managing erectile dysfunction and psychological causes are ruled out, your physician may recommend penile implant surgery.
 The implant, called a penile prosthesis, is contained within the body.
 Considerations for choosing the appropriate implant include medical condition, lifestyle, personal preference, and cost.
 As with all surgeries, there are associated risks that include pain, infection, and other complications.

 Schedule an ED Consultation in Dallas, TX

-If you are suffering from erectile dysfunction, don’t wait to find relief!
+If you have erectile dysfunction, don’t wait to find relief!
 Dr. Moskowitz is here to help you find the right ED treatment for you.
 Contact our office today at (972) 566-5400 to schedule a consultation.
 Request an appointment through our secure online form.